digesaremarco/Autonomous_Agent_Navigation_using_Deep_Q-Learning/README.md

 * **Continuous Training:** The agent is trained directly in a continuous environment, reducing the sim-to-real gap.
 * **Collision Detection:** Uses the `Shapely` library to calculate the exact intersection between the robot's rotated footprint and obstacles, including map boundaries as impassable barriers.
 * **Sensor-Based Perception:** The agent uses three simulated distance sensors (front, left, right) to perceive nearby obstacles.
+* **Curriculum Learning (Optional):** The agent can be trained progressively by starting from easier initial states (near the goal) and gradually increasing task difficulty.
 * **Advanced Reward Shaping:** Uses a system of rewards and penalties to guide learning:
     * `R_GOAL`: Positive reward for reaching the target.
     * `R_COLLISION`: Severe penalty for collisions with obstacles or boundaries.